CollinLTT/Da-Bell-iOS/README.md

 ## Main Project Page:

-To view the GitHub of the project overview which includes all the project's components follow this link: [Main Project Page](https://github.com/Amark18/Da-Bell).
+To view the main page for the project which includes all the project's components follow this link: [Main Project Page](https://github.com/Amark18/Da-Bell).

 ## Capabilities: